tony-waters/tony-waters.github.io/_posts/2026-02-25-6-ways-to-map-a-jpa-one-to-one-relationship.md

 )
 ```

-On the other side of the relationship the Child (`Profile`) has a `mappedBy` to mark it as the 'inverse side' of the relationship and provide bidirectionality:
+On the other side of the relationship the Child (`Profile`) has `mappedBy` to mark it as the 'inverse side' of the relationship and provide bidirectionality:

 ``` java
 public class ProfileA {